Skip to main content

 ASL: arginosuccinase lysase (aka arginosuccinase)

-This enzyme catalyzes a beta-elimination reaction, which may proceed through either an E2 or E1 mechanism.
-A general but very abbreviated mechanism showing a two-step (E1) elimination proceeding through a carbanion intermediate is shown in Figure \(\PageIndex{8}\): below.
+This enzyme catalyzes a beta-elimination reaction, which may proceed through an E2 or E1 mechanism.
+A general but very abbreviated mechanism showing a two-step (E1) elimination proceeding through a carbanion intermediate is shown in Figure \(\PageIndex{8}\) below.

 Figure \(\PageIndex{9}\) shows an interactive iCn3D model of the tetrameric arginosuccinate lyase (ASL) from Mycobacterium tuberculosis (6IEN).

 Each monomer of the four monomers is shown in a different color.
-3 arginosuccinates (substrate) and 1 fumarate and 1 arginine (products) are shown in spacefill, with CPK colors and labeled.
+Three arginosuccinates (substrates), fumarate, and arginine (products) are shown in spacefill with CPK colors and labeled.
 Each monomer has an N-, M-, and a C-domain.
 The four binding sites consist of residues from three monomers.
 The products are in the fourth site.
-Catalytic residues probably include a serine and histidine act as general acids/bases with a deprotonated lysine making the serine a general base.
+Catalytic residues probably include a serine and histidine acting as general acids/bases with a deprotonated lysine, making the serine a general base.

 Ornithine Transcarbamyolase

 The reaction mechanism here is quite simple.
-The carbamoyl phosphate is an activated electrophile in which the carbonyl C is attacked by a deprotonated amino of ornithine to produce citrulline.
-The gene is found on the X chromosome in humans so mutations in males lead to a "hyperammonemic coma" and death.
-Heterozygous females are either asymptomatic or have problems arising from defects in pyrimidine biosynthesis which a low-protein diet can alleviate with the addition of arginine.
+The carbamoyl phosphate is an activated electrophile in which a deprotonated amino group of ornithine attacks the carbonyl C to produce citrulline.
+The gene is found on the X chromosome in humans, so mutations in males lead to a "hyperammonemia coma" and death.
+Heterozygous females are either asymptomatic or have problems arising from defects in pyrimidine biosynthesis, which a low-protein diet can alleviate with the addition of arginine.

 Arginase

-There are two general variants of this enzyme, Arginase I is a cytosolic enzyme expressed in the liver and is involved in urea synthesis.
-Arginase II is a mitochondrial enzyme and is involved more generally in arginine metabolism.
+There are two general variants of this enzyme.
+Arginase I is a cytosolic enzyme expressed in the liver and is involved in urea synthesis.
+Arginase II is a mitochondrial enzyme involved more generally in arginine metabolism.
 Arginase I converts arginine to ornithine and urea.
 The enzyme has 2 Mn ions in the active site.
-A hydroxide ion bridges the two Mn ions and acts as a nucleophile which attacks the guanidino group of arginine and forms a tetrahedral intermediate.
+A hydroxide ion bridges the two Mn ions and acts as a nucleophile, attacking the arginine guanidino group and forming a tetrahedral intermediate.
 An active site Asp 128 acts as a general acid and protonates the amino leaving group to form ornithine and urea.
 Water then adds back to the Mn dinuclear cluster and ionizes, donating a proton to solvent through an intermediary His 41 as it reforms the active enzyme.

 Figure \(\PageIndex{10}\) shows an interactive iCn3D model of the trimeric human arginase I in complex with the inhibitor N(omega)-hydroxy-nor-L-arginine (3KV2).